AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 #### [ECS](https://en.wikipedia.org/wiki/EDNS_Client_Subnet) support

 EDNS Client-Subnet is a method that includes components of end-user IP address data in requests that are sent to authoritative DNS servers.
-It provide security blocklist, DNSSEC, EDNS Client-Subnet.
+It provides security blocklist, DNSSEC, EDNS Client-Subnet.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|